Table of Contents

 Earth-616 (Prime Comic Universe)

-Logan is an Alpha-level mutant whose powers and skills make him one of the most formidable combatants on Earth.
+Wolverine's powers and skills, honed over more than a century of conflict, make him one of the most formidable combatants on Earth.
+Mutant Physiology:

 Part 4: Key Relationships & Network